 At the Swinford windfarm public inquiry, potential effects on Stanford Hall Registered Historic Park and Garden was one of the key issues.

-Marc has also extensive experience with the critical review of landscape and visual assessments focusing on aspects of methodology, significance thresholds and consistency of impact judgements.
-He has also regularly spoken at conferences.
+Marc and Beatrice also have extensive experience with the critical review of landscape and visual assessments focusing on aspects of methodology, significance thresholds and consistency of impact judgements.
+Marc has also regularly spoken at conferences.